muesli/go-razer/README.md

 ### top Mode

-You can monitor your system's CPU usage by running:
+Monitor your system's CPU usage by turning your keyboard into a gauge:

 ```
 $ lantern -brightness 100 -top